1448-nn/AnchorsTunga/README.md

   8. Tests

-   Thests have not been done as of yet. this Just the first MVP for the first week, but we are dedicated to push this beast further.
+   Thests have not been done as of yet this is just the first MVP for the first week, but we are dedicated to push this beast further.